-The Company wrote £7.4m (2018: £7.4m)of new business in respect of annuties sold to existing policyholders on the vesting of their pension savings contracts (including contracts with GAOs).
+The Company wrote £31.2m (2019: £7.4m)of new business in respect of annuities sold to existing policyholders on the vesting of their pension savings contracts, including contracts with GAOs and the new Flexible Drawdown Product.
 The Company has no other new business.